simeononsecurity/simeononsecurity.ch/content/github/optimizing-and-hardening-windows10-deployments/index.md

 draft: false
 tags: ['Automation', 'How To Automate Windows STIG', 'Windows Updates', 'Compliance', 'Windows 10 STIG', 'Windows 10 Hardening', 'Windows 10', 'Powershell', 'Script']
 ---
+# Optimize, Harden, and Debloat Windows 10 Deployments

+**Download all the required files from the [GitHub Repository](https://github.com/smiltech/Windows-Optimize-Harden-Debloat)**

+**We are seeking help with the following [.Net issue](https://github.com/simeononsecurity/Windows-Optimize-Harden-Debloat/issues/3)**

 ## Introduction:
 Windows 10 is an invasive and insecure operating system out of the box.